flux-capacitor-io/flux-capacitor-io.github.io/README.md

 Also it is not possible to lose a message.
 With queues, messages often disappear once read, or there are certain irritating limitations set for how long a read message is available.

 Suppose your application crashes during processing using tracking.
+Your application was still processing, so did not send a new position or index to us.
 Once your application has rebooted, you will receive the messages again that it was processing.
 We keep an index for where your application was, and you start there, where you left off.
+If you were running multiple nodes, we can easily shift the messages to your other nodes.
+More on that in the chapter about **Load balancing**.

 ### Flux Capacitor makes time travel possible

 The crème de la crème of our tracking, is that you can go back in time.
 Great scot!

+You can reset a tracker to any previous point in time.
+When you add a new tracker, you can tell us to start tracking from the beginning of time.

-Suppose you are creating a new application, and you processed a whole bunch of messages wrongly, your reset your tracking to any point in time in the past and reprocess the messages.
+Suppose you are creating a new application, and created a bug that made you process a whole bunch of messages wrongly.
+You deploy your fix, and then simply reset your tracker to the moment you deployed the bug.
 This has often been our saving grace during new projects.

 Another benefit is that you can wait with certain secondary features, like billing customers based on usage.
 You will always be able to use your old data.

 [comment]: <> (```java)